Mechanism of Discharge

 The theoretical electromotive force is defined by the difference of electrical potential generated by the combination of the positive and negative electrode materials.
 This is the standard electrode potential.
 Then the energy of electrons generated at each pole is defined by the potential measured from SHE (Standard Hydrogen Electrode). "vs. SHE" means "SHE standard".

-In the case of lead storage batteries that are often used in automotive batteries, lead dioxide (PbO2) is used for the positive electrode and lead (Pb) for the negative electrode.
+In the case of lead-acid batteries that are often used in automotive batteries, lead dioxide (PbO2) is used for the positive electrode and lead (Pb) for the negative electrode.
 Then the standard electrode potential of the positive electrode SHE standard is 1.70, and the negative electrode is -0.35, it will be about 2.0 V vs. SHE.
-This value almost agrees with the nominal value of electromotive force of the lead storage battery.
+This value almost agrees with the nominal value of the electromotive force of the lead-acid battery.

 The standard electrode potentials of each battery are summarized in Table 1.